 move in coordinated schools, obtain feedback control for locomotion,

 and understand their environment.
 This research aims to identify

 at the local sensory level to activate muscles and control vertebral

 stiffness along the tail of fish as they move.

-to create an intelligent system with distributed sensing and control strategies that mimic those of real fish.
+The researchers will develop advanced multifunctional materials to create an intelligent system with distributed sensing and control strategies that mimic those of real fish.